 Anyway, now that the selection process is more geared towards the requirements of the job it makes it a far easier process to prepare for.
 Yes, the firefighter selection process is hard to pass, but it can be passed successfully if you prepare for it in the right way.

-The first step is to obtain a copy of the firefighjter personal qualities and attributes.
+The first step is to obtain a copy of the firefighter personal qualities and attributes.
 These attributes are basically the blue-print for the job of a firefighter and you will be assessed against these during the firefighter application form, the firefighter tests and also the firefighter interview.
 They cover a number of different areas including being able to work as a member of a team, being community focused, being confident and resilient, being able to work under pressure and also being open to change within the Fire Service.
-The first step in your pursuit to becoming a fireifghter is to learn the personal qualities and attributes and try to think of ways that you can match then with previous evidence and experiences.
+The first step in your pursuit to becoming a firefighter is to learn the personal qualities and attributes and try to think of ways that you can match then with previous evidence and experiences.

 During the application form and the firefighter interview you will be required to provide evidence of where you meet each of the assessable PQA’s, so make sure you can do this or you will fail.
 During the selection process you will also be required to pass the firefighter tests.
 These involve, amongst others, an ability to pass an understanding information test, situational awareness and problem solving tests and a working with numbers test.
 To obtain sample firefighter test questions please go HERE.